Enxine/ViziblesArduino/README.md

 		i++;
 	}
 ```
-Remember to write here the rigth credentials for your network.
+Remember to write here the right credentials for your network.
 This is a work in progress.
 We expect to be able to pair things to any WiFi network by using a default configuration with an AP running on the thing and a mobile application, but this is not yet ready, so in the mean time just connect using this method.
 Once you have network start the server if you will use it later on
 ```
 	ws.begin();